alexellis/captains-counter-funker/README.md

-# captains-counter-funker
+# helloworldintent-funker
-A sample funker function to count the total number of Docker captains.
+A sample funker function for the space agency skill.

 Use this with [funker-dispatch](https://github.com/alexellis/funker-dispatch)